allegro/ralph_pricing/doc/api.rst

 .. note:: ``teamtimedivision`` endpoint is only accessible to team managers (both for read and write).
-A team manager in Scrooge's is a person who is associated with a team, and is an owner of at least one service, so this term has a little bit different meaning than in the real world.
+A team manager in Scrooge's is a person who is associated with a given team, and is marked as an owner of some (zero or more) services, so this term has a little bit different meaning than in the real world.
 In practice however, it boils down to make these two aforementioned changes (i.e., make someone an owner and associate this person with given team) to any regular user in Scrooge Admin.

 .. [#] Pricing Service is financial extension to regular service.
 It